kmarkley/Indigo-State-Tree-Actions/README.md

 ## Overview

-This plugin creates actions to automate execution of multiple **Action Groups** based on a hierarchical tree-like structure of _states_.
-Additional **Action Groups** are executed for each state depending on multiple inherited _contexts_.
-The system is analogous to method hooks in software development.
+This plugin creates actions to automate execution of multiple Action Groups based on a hierarchical tree-like structure of '_states_'.
+Additional Action Groups are executed for each state depending on multiple inherited '_contexts_'.
+The system is analogous to hooks in software development.

-Additionally the plugin creates and maintains multiple **Variables** that track each _state_ for use in **Schedule** and/or **Trigger** conditinals.
+Additionally the plugin creates and maintains multiple Variables that track each '_state_' for use in Schedule and/or Trigger conditinals.

 ## Details

 #### State Changes

 Imagine a simple set of nested/hierarchical states like this: